Ramesh Balsekar

 Biography

 Ramesh S. Balsekar worked as the General Manager of a leading nationalized Bank and retired as its President in 1977.
 Soon after his retirement he met the well-known sage, and his Guru, Sri Nisargadatta Maharaj.
 The total understanding that 'no one does anything' happened in 1979.
 Ramesh began translating most of the daily talks held by Nisargadatta Maharaj at this time.
 He himself began teaching in 1982.
 The 'command' to talk was given by his Guru.
 These talks or 'conversations' began on the day when an Australian man showed up at his door early one morning.
 The next day, this Australian returned with a few of his friends.
 Gradually, the number of visitors who came to listen to Ramesh began to grow.
-Since then, he has written over 20 books and held several seminars in Europe and the USA and, while he is in Mumbai, the talks continue every morning at his residence.
-As Ramesh says, "No one is invited, and everyone is welcome."
+Since then, he wrote over 20 books and held several seminars in Europe and the USA and, while he was alive, the talks continued every morning at his residence.
+As Ramesh used to say, "No one is invited, and everyone is welcome."

-Ramesh, who is married and a father of three children, is widely regarded as a 'householder' Guru.
-He elaborates his own concepts with those of his Guru Nisargadatta Maharaj, the Buddha, Ramana Maharshi, selected Hindu scriptures as well as the teachings of Taoist Masters and Wei Wui Wei.
+Ramesh, was married and a father of three children, and was widely regarded as a 'householder' Guru.
+He elaborated his own concepts with those of his Guru Nisargadatta Maharaj, the Buddha, Ramana Maharshi, select Hindu scriptures as well as the teachings of Taoist Masters and Wei Wui Wei.
 All serve as pointers to the Truth - The Ultimate Understanding.

 Teachings

-Baleskar teaches from the tradition of Advaita Vedanta nondualism.
+Baleskar teached from the tradition of Advaita Vedanta nondualism but arrives at conclusions of Neo Advaita.
 His teaching begins with the idea of an ultimate Source, Brahman, from which creation arises.
 Once creation has arisen, the world and life operate mechanistically according to both Divine and natural laws.

 While people believe that they are actually doing things and making choices, free will is in fact an illusion.
 All that happens is caused by this one source, and the actual identity of this source is pure Consciousness, which is incapable of choosing or doing.